Struggle (Nonpoint album)

-Struggle is an album by American rock band Nonpoint.
+Struggle is the debut studio album by American nu metal band Nonpoint.
 It was released through the now defunct independent label Jugular Records.

 Several of the songs were later re-used on the band's next album, Statement.
-The album was originally released independently as Separate Yourself in 1997.
-It has been reissued again under the original name with ":The Beginning 1997-1998" added on.
+The album was originally released independently as Separate Yourself in 1997 with a different track listing.
+Although the same mixes are used between both releases, a number of songs are exclusive to each.
+There is no edition which contains every known song from the album sessions.
+Although the album was reissued again under the original name, but with the suffix "The Beginning 1997–1998" added on, the track-listing for this release is the same as the first reissue and does not feature the songs exclusive to Separate Yourself.

-Critical reception
+Reception

 AllMusic wrote: "Melding funk and hardcore with their own vision of what rapmetal should sound like, Nonpoint managed to create a sound that isn't readily comparable to other groups."